Overflow404/space-invaders/README.md

 # space-invaders
-A rust implementation of the old fashioned space invaders game
+Work in progress - A rust implementation of the old fashioned space invaders game